-Josiah Dives was born in 1851 in Chartham, Kent, England.
+Josiah Dives was born in 1851 in Canterbury, England.
 He started his business career after moving to London at the age of 13 following his Father’s death.
 When coming to America in 1872, his first residence was Hartford, CT.
 This is where he met George Pomeroy and John Stewart.
 Together they came to Reading and founded Dives, Pomeroy, and Stewart Deptartment Store, which later became known as just “Pomeroy’s”.

 Josiah’s main home was on Hill Road in Reading, where many of the wealthy business owners of that time lived.
 He also had a summer estate in Cumru Township which he purchased the first parcel of in 1883.
 Josiah affectionately deemed his property “Folly Farm”.

 He built a mansion for himself and his family to live in during the summer months at the foot of what would become known as “Dives Hill”.
 He continued buying adjacent pieces of land to expand his estate for the remainder of the 1800s and into the 1900s.
 By the time of his death, he had acquired well over 150 acres of land expanding between Cedar Top Road and Route 724 around what is now Shillington Park.

 The Folly Farm estate was massive by 1922 and had various homes and buildings.
 In addition to the main mansion there was a large “Club House” at the foot of Dives hill, where he would host extravagant parties for the employees of Dives, Pomeroy’s and Stewart Department Store around the turn of the 20th century.
 Other structures included a man-made cement pond, smaller homes just for caretakers of the extensive property to live in, and quite a few barns for his collection of horses.